 Merry Christmas!!!
 I hope you all are having a wonderful time with family and friends.
 Just in case you’re in need of a last minute snack or appetizer for you holiday gathering, this Christmas cheeseball snowman is fast, easy to make, and ridiculously cute.
 Because, remember, I’m a mom now so I’m obsessed with cute food.

-I could wax poetic about the adorable snowman, it’s savory ingredients, and how Corban thought it was the cutest thing in the world and couldn’t stop laughing at it, but it’s Christmas Eve and I just don’t have time!
+I could wax poetic about the adorable snowman, it’s savory ingredients, how you don’t need any special tools (just a vegetable peeler and a paring knife),and how Corban thought it was the cutest thing in the world and couldn’t stop laughing at it, but it’s Christmas Eve and I just don’t have time!

 Tomorrow morning we get up bright and early to go take a snowshoe trip for our Christmas experience (we do experiences instead of gifts).
 Hope it is less eventful than our last Christmas snowshoe adventure when we almost died!